stefanos1316/Rest_and_RPC_research/README.md

-# Compiling and Executing code
+# Compiling and Executing Tests
 ## Pika

 For all the RPC pika examples remember to start the server using the following command: